The 53rd Battalion at Fromelles

 …we soon began to discover that the shells that were bursting among us were many of them coming from behind…Our first message over the ‘phone was very polite.
 “We preferred to be killed by the Germans, thank you,” was all we said to the battery commander.
 But as his remarks continued to come to us through the air, accompanied by a charge of explosive, and two of our officers being killed, our next message was worded very differently, and we told him that “if he fired again we would turn the machine-guns on to them.”
 I was sent back to make sure that he got the message.
 I took the precaution to take back with me one of his “duds” (un-exploded shells) as evidence..

-Shells landed in clogged trenches, onto troops moving over open ground, or waiting at their starting points.
-German survivors of the artillery storm reoccupied their positions.
-The 59th and 60th (‘Pompey’ Elliot’s) Battalions were hit by murderous enfile fire from the Sugarloaf.
-Private Jimmy Downing of 57th Battalion wrote:
+German shells landed in clogged trenches, onto troops moving over open ground, or waiting at their starting points.
+German survivors of the British artillery storm reoccupied their positions.

 The bullets skimmed low, from knee to groin, riddling the tumbling bodies before they touched the ground.
 Hundreds were mown down in the flicker of an eyelid…a valley of death filled by somebody’s blunder.